-Tips easing the side effects of chemo:
+Tips for easing the side effects of chemotherapy:

 Short-term side effects may be reduced by taking a little extra care of yourself in the days before and after treatment.
 Your white blood count is lower after breast cancer treatment, which is why many of these short-term side effects happen.

 - Get plenty of rest

 - Try to minimize stress as much as possible.

 - Wash your hands regularly and reduce your exposure to germs while your white blood count is lower.

 - Ask your doctor about flu vaccinations or other precautions you should take during the sick seasons.

 - If hair loss occurs, you may look into options such as a headscarf or wig or speak with your doctor about ways to prevent hair loss.

 Make plans to take off work or school in the days following your treatments so you may rest.
 You may also want to ask a family member or friend to help you for a few days while recovering from the treatments.

 For long-term side effects, you may consider some additional planning.
 For instance, if you’re concerned about infertility, then you may want to make arrangements to freeze your eggs before you begin treatment.
 Your doctor will provide other information regarding managing heart damage or bone thinning.